2019 Kids' Choice Awards

 The 32nd Annual Nickelodeon Kids' Choice Awards ceremony was held on March 23, 2019, at the Galen Center in Los Angeles, California with DJ Khaled serving as host.
 It aired live on Nickelodeon, and was broadcast live or tape delayed across all of Nickelodeon's international networks.

 The ceremony, which featured JoJo Siwa as a correspondent alongside Khaled throughout the show, included performances from Migos and the cast of SpongeBob SquarePants: The Musical.

 Two series starring Jace Norman were the lead-in and lead-out around the ceremony.
-A new episode of Henry Danger led into the ceremony, while a sneak peek of the "A-block" of the first episode of The Substitute slotted in between the KCAs and the lead-out (a rerun of the same Henry Danger episode that led into the ceremony).
+A new episode of Henry Danger led into the ceremony, while a sneak peek of the "A-block" of the first episode of The Substitute slotted in between the KCAs and the lead-out (the same Henry Danger episode that led into the ceremony).

 Appearances

 Prior to the ceremony, Annie LeBlanc and Jayden Bartels hosted an Orange Carpet livestream across Nickelodeon's social media accounts, which included a performance from Ally Brooke.

 The ceremony featured appearances by celebrities including Asher Angel, Paris Berelc, Ally Brooke, Noah Centineo, Lana Condor, Eugenio Derbez, David Dobrik, Riele Downs, Ariana Grande, Jack Dylan Grazer, Owen Joyner, Joey King, Liza Koshy, Zachary Levi, Lilimar, Mena Massoud, Caleb McLaughlin, Isabela Moner, Jace Norman, Josh Peck, Daniella Perkins, Chris Pratt, Adam Sandler, Naomi Scott, Kiernan Shipka, Lilly Singh, JoJo Siwa, Will Smith, Scarlet Spencer, Jason Sudeikis, Ryan ToysReview, and Dallas Dupree Young.